docsforadobe/javascript-tools-guide/docs/scripting-xmp/xmpscript-object-reference.md

 ## XMPFile object

-This class corresponds to the Adobe XMP Toolkit’s File Handler component, which provides convenient I/O access to the main, or document level, XMP for a file.
+This class corresponds to the Adobe XMP Toolkit's File Handler component, which provides convenient I/O access to the main, or document level, XMP for a file.
 The File Handler supports those file formats in which you can embed XMP metadata, as defined in the XMP Specification.
 It allows you to add XMP where none currently exists, expand existing XMP without regard